rueedlinger/gfollow/README.md

-# ghFollow - Get Some Insights form Your GitHub Followers
+# ghFollow - Node Scripts to Get Some Insights From People You Follow on Github

 *I started following people back on GitHub.
 First I thought this feature is useless.
 But since then I found a lot of interesting projects which I definitely would not have found.
 So I started this repository with some scripts to play around with the social features from GitHub.*